Shakibmir/CloudWork-Verifi/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows Envato authors to verify user purchases durning registration == Description ==
+Allows Envato authors to verify user purchases during registration == Description ==

 This plugin requires a API key and user account from the [Envato network](http://envato.com)

 It also adds an extra fields to the wp-login.php registration form two that allow users to enter their own passwords and one validates purchases using the Envato API.

-After registration users are automaticlly login in and redirected to the home page which can be filtered to redirect elsewhere.
+After registration users are automatically login in and redirected to the home page which can be filtered to redirect elsewhere.

-This plugin currently has two shortcodes [cw-verifi-registration] which allows for user registration via the frontend and [cw-new-user]Hi new user![/cw-new-user] which allows to display a message to new users for the first 10 minutes they are logged in.
+This plugin currently has two shortcodes [cw-verifi-registration] which allows for user registration via the front-end and [cw-new-user]Hi new user![/cw-new-user] which allows to display a message to new users for the first 10 minutes they are logged in.

 == Installation ==